pivlab/annual_review_of_biomedical_data_science/manuscript.md

 A gene module-based approach might help prioritize core genes that remain elusive when using standard single-gene strategies.

 Another approach to compute an association between gene modules and traits is MAGMA gene-set analysis [@doi:10.1371/journal.pcbi.1004219].
-Actually, the regression model used by PhenoPLIER is based on MAGMA.
+In fact, the regression model employed by PhenoPLIER is based on MAGMA.
 The difference is that PhenoPLIER uses gene-trait association from the PrediXcan family of TWAS methods, while MAGMA does not incorporate eQTL data and it uses a proximity-based approach in linking variants with genes.
 Another difference is that MAGMA allows to perform conditional and interaction gene-set analysis to account for correlated gene modules, and the approach was found to be useful in detecting novel pathways in the context of blood pressure [@doi:10.1038/s41467-018-06022-6].
 The use of eQTL data by TWAS, however, might fit better the gene regulatory network assumptions of the omnigenic model than proximity-based approaches like MAGMA.

 Approaches based on gene modules have the potential to go beyond prior knowledge and capture patterns that might be unique to different disease datasets.
 First, although a gene module can be aligned to a pathway, this does not mean that it is restricted to prior knowledge as in standard pathway analyses.
-Being aligned with pathways means that a module resembles a known mechanism, and this helps in interpretability and also in separating from other patterns that might be related to technical noise but the module could capture other genes as well that are not part of the pathway but potentially also involved the function.
+Being aligned with pathways means that a module resembles a known mechanism, and this helps in interpretability and also in separating from other patterns that might be related to technical noise but the module could capture other genes as well that are not part of the pathway but potentially also involved in the function.
 Second, gene modules can also be extracted from very large, heterogeneous datasets such as recount2, or more specific ones such as the Human Trisome Project, which includes gene expression from people with Down Syndrome (DS).
 Approaches such as PLIER and PhenoPLIER have been fundamental to extract DS-specific gene modules related to obesity, a common co-occurring condition The omni-PLIER framework, combining the PLIER model with the omnigenic approach, uncovers molecular mechanisms linking Down syndrome (DS) and obesity, identifying key latent variables with top genes such as GPX1 and MCL1, which mediate the relationship between trisomy 21 and body mass index (BMI), offering insights into DS-specific and general obesity-related processes [@Nandi2024].